Kash’s Corner: A Three Way Deal?—One Huawei CFO, Two Americans, and Two Canadians

 She basically told them what the Department of Justice wanted to hear, which was the truth in this case.

-And then they basically said, if you tell us this, we'll let you go home.
+And then they basically said, if you tell us this, we'll let you go home after an investigation and case that have been going on for some three, four, five years.

 And that's the gist of it.

-But normally what happens under a deferred prosecution agreement from the Department of Justice, at least when I was a federal prosecutor, is that person is monitored in the US by the Department of Justice, the FBI, and a whole host of other federal agencies to make sure that person is not committing more crimes, complying by the agreement, and not moving around and unavailable to government authorities.
+But normally what happens under a deferred prosecution agreement from the Department of Justice, at least when I was a federal prosecutor, is that person is monitored in the U.S. by the Department of Justice, the FBI, and a whole host of other federal agencies to make sure that person is not committing more crimes, complying by the agreement, and not moving around and unavailable to government authorities.

-In this instance, you have the CFO of one of the world's largest telecom providers or telecom companies, who just left and went to China, which guarantees we will never see her again.
+In this instance, you have the CFO of one of the world's largest telecom providers or telecom companies who just left and went to China, which guarantees we will never see her again.

 So I don't understand how this Department of Justice expects to uphold, have her uphold the deferred prosecution agreement because they have no way of getting in contact with her in China.

-Okay, so well, let's start here.
+Okay, so let's start here.

 How strong was the case against her?

-So, from all the public information that was alleged in the indictment and in the media in the last couple of years, you have to remember she was arrested in 2018, December of 2018 in Vancouver, Canada, on a US request to arrest her, and an indictment followed within a month thereafter.
+So from all the public information that was alleged in the indictment and in the media in the last couple of years, you have to remember she was arrested in 2018, December of 2018 in Vancouver, Canada on a U.S. request to arrest her and an indictment followed within a month thereafter.

 She was charged with bank fraud and wire fraud and a host of other crimes.